dnlongen/RegLister/README.md

 Supported args:

 1. --minsize: size, in KB, of the registry data you are interested in.
-Any value containing data greater in size than this argument will be displayed.
+Any value containing data greater in size than this argument will be displayed. by default, any value containing data greater than 20KB will be shown.
 2. -v, --verbose: Display verbose error messages.
 By default, "Access denied" and "File not found" errors are suppressed; this will show those messages.

 Planned enhancements: